-How autism (ASD) has manifested for me (in good ways and bad ways):
+How autism (ASD/ASC) has manifested for me (in good ways and bad ways) 😊

-– Sensory sensitivity; overwhelmed by light, sound and things happening around me
+– Sensory sensitivity; easily overwhelmed by light, sound, touch, smell and things happening around me

 – Extreme focus on numbers, names, symmetry and details (finding errors)

-– Very keen long-term memory (I tend to associate clothes and colors to events) Short-term memory has declined a lot due to my M.E. symptoms
+– Very keen long-term memory (I tend to associate clothes and colours to events) Short-term memory has declined a lot due to my M.E. symptoms

 – High need for familiar surroundings and routines

-– Panic attacks/meltdowns (have gotten better through meditation, almost completely gone!)
+– Meltdowns due to sensory processing, sensitive amygdala (have gotten better through meditation, almost completely gone!)

 – The need to do things in a certain way, and becoming very frustrated when they don’t get done like that

-– Very visual imagination, thinking in pictures (comes in handy in meditation and creative work!)
+– Very visual imagination, thinking in pictures rather than words (comes in handy in meditation and creative work!)

-– Need things to be almost spelled out to me
+– Need things to be almost spelled out to me, taking things very literal

 – Finding fullfilment in my hobbies rather than work.
 Would love it if my work was my passion

 – Tend to zone out/space out, or become hyperfocused on some detail